sindhujamadabushi/TwoCloudShuffledBWT/README.md

 The inputs folder contains a sample parsed reference template for chromosome 21 and a sample parsed reads dataset simulated with SimLord (150bp long, 100K reads; error rate 0.01) that can be used for testing the prototype.
-Note that the preprocessing run will generate several auxiliary files for reference index.
+Note that the preprocessing run will generate several auxiliary files for reference index in the results folder by creating a folders for read batches and template chunks.

 Execute the following commands to create and activate virtual environment and install the required packages:
 ```